-In particular, if $L=\sum_iu_i\partial_i$ is a vector field then $\langle N^i,N^j\rangle_t^{(2)}=0$ and hence $N_t=0$.
-Thus, (\ref{interm}) says that $L$ integrates to a deterministc flow (no fluctuation!).
-In this way we recover the classical result on integration of vector fields.
-In a nutshell, whereas standard calculus allows us to integrate vector fields (giving rise to deterministic dynamical systems), It\^o's calculus allows us to integrate diffusion operators (giving rise to random dynamical systems).
-For a modern take on the theory of diffusion processes we refer to \cite{baudoin2014diffusion} \end{example}
+showing that $L$ integrates to a deterministic flow.
+In this way we recover the classical result on the integration of vector fields.
+From this perspective, classical calculus may be viewed as providing a mechanism for integrating vector fields, leading to deterministic dynamical systems, while It\^o calculus extends this framework to diffusion operators, giving rise to random dynamical systems. \end{enumerate} For modern accounts on the theory of diffusion processes we refer to \cite{baudoin2014diffusion,bakry2014analysis} \end{example}